web-infra-dev/modern.js/packages/builder/builder-doc/en/config/security/sri.md

 Adding an integrity attribute (`integrity`) to sub-resources introduced by HTML allows the browser to verify the integrity of the introduced resource, thus preventing tampering with the downloaded resource.

-Enabling this option will set the Webpack [output.crossOriginLoading](https://webpack.js.org/configuration/output/#outputcrossoriginloading) configuration item to `anonymous`.
+Enabling this option will set the webpack [output.crossOriginLoading](https://webpack.js.org/configuration/output/#outputcrossoriginloading) configuration item to `anonymous`.

+#### Introduce SRI

+Subresource Integrity (SRI) is a security feature that enables browsers to verify that resources they fetch (for example, from a CDN) are delivered without unexpected manipulation.
+It works by allowing you to provide a cryptographic hash that a fetched resource must match.

+For script tags, the result is to refuse to execute the code; for CSS links, the result is not to load the styles.

 For more on subresource integrity, see [Subresource Integrity - MDN](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity).